If you have followed my blog for awhile you know that my passions are cars and photography among other things.

 Is there a solution here to my comparison, a “perfect performance car”?

 Perhaps.
 Take the Miata’s balance, grace, and finesse, and add a couple of hundred horses.
-Add in some better seats with good lumbar support (a must for me), but keep the thing light, relatively small, and most of all balanced with a low, centered, center of nass.
+Add in some better seats with good lumbar support (a must for me), but keep the thing light, relatively small, and most of all balanced with a low, centered, center of mass.
 Make sure the tires can handle the power and torque.
 What would that give us?

 Hmm… I think that’s called a Porsche, or maybe a Ferrari.
 Stay tuned…